brucefan1983/GPUMD/doc/gpumd/input_parameters/ensemble_nphug.rst

 This integrator lets you specify a target stress, and adjust temperature to make the system converge to Hugoniot.

-In this implementation, we use the barostat and thermostat of :term:`MTTK` integrator, so it is very similiar to :ref:`mttk ensemble <kw_ensemble_mttk>`.
+In this implementation, we use the barostat and thermostat of :term:`MTTK` integrator, so it is very similar to :ref:`mttk ensemble <kw_ensemble_mttk>`.

 Please check [Ravelo2004]_ for more details.